 Raised in Ottawa and having worked first-hand with children and families for almost 20 years, I’ve seen the substantial need in our community for mental health services.
 I believe child and play therapy services are especially needed.

 - Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).

 - Canadian Certified Counsellor (C.C.C.) with the Canadian Counselling and Psychotherapy Association (CCPA).

 I completed my Bachelor of Arts degree with Specialization in Psychology at the University of Ottawa.
 I concentrated my studies on child, adolescent and family development, and accumulated hundreds of hours volunteering and conducting research in the fields of attachment theory, family systems and cognitive development.

 Before opening my practice, I worked at a non-profit community agency providing individual counselling and play therapy services to many children, youth, families and young adults.
-I also founded a Children and Youth Social Skills Group to help children develop the self-regulation and social skills necessary for healthy peer relationships and friendships.
+I also founded a Children and Youth Social Skills Group and Anger Management Group to help children develop the self-regulation and social skills necessary for healthy peer relationships and friendships.

 In addition to my education and training, I have experience working with children and families in various settings: with at-risk children and youth in recreational programming, with children and families in palliative care, in mentorship and tutoring positions, and providing supervised visitations to children and their parents.
 I have also volunteered as a Board Member with the Anxiety Disorders Association of Ontario and Canadian Toy Testing Council.